-- 51. In selecting the method for assessing the relative proportion payable by liable parties for the 2011/12 TDL, we considered the approach adopted for the previous TSO regime, changes since the TSO regime, the relative merits of different approaches, and submissions on our consultation documents. - 52.
+- previous TSO regime, changes since the TSO regime, the relative merits of different approaches, and submissions on our consultation documents. - 62.
 We chose to adopt the net revenue approach, which had previously been used for the TSO regime.
-The net revenue method includes all revenues received by each liable person after the deduction of payments between liable persons for the sale/provision of telecommunications services. - 53.
+The net revenue method includes all revenues received by each liable person after the deduction of payments between liable persons for the sale/provision of telecommunications services. - 63.
 We considered that the net revenue method was the appropriate revenue method because it captures revenues earned by both wholesale and retail service providers, which is the intention behind the definition of qualified revenue.
-We also consider that it avoids double taxation. - 54.
-The gross revenue method was ruled out because it taxes some revenue streams twice.
-21 - 55.
-The retail revenue method was ruled out because a segment of the QLPs would not contribute to the TDL as this method would not capture revenue for wholesale service providers.22 In our view this does not reflect the objectives of subpart 2 of Part 3 of the Act. - 56.
-Further details on how we chose the net revenue method can be found in our 2011/12 LAD and previous consultation.23
+We also consider that it avoids double taxation. - 64.
+The gross revenue method was ruled out because it taxes some revenue streams twice. - 65.
+The retail revenue method was ruled out because a segment of the QLPs would not contribute to the TDL as this method would not capture revenue for wholesale service providers.
+In our view this does not reflect the objectives of subpart 2 of Part 3 of the Act. - 66.
+Further details on how we chose the net revenue method can be found in our 2011/12 LAD and previous consultation. - Formula to calculate qualified revenue based on the net revenue method - 67.
+Our specified information instructions included a formula for how each QLP should calculate its qualified revenue.
+The formula is set out in Table 2 below. - 68.
+The formula directs QLPs to: